slynickel/doc-site-atwood-bar-crawl/docs/index.md

 [Ohio Tavern]: https://theohiotavern.com/home/
 [Starkweather Brewing]: https://starkweatherbrewing.com/

-### Honorary mentions
+### Honorable mentions

-These are either not on or not a bar, possible we could consider them.
+These are either not on Atwood or not a bar, possible we could consider them.

 * Woody & Anne's - Cash only dive bar, a few blocks off Atwood.
 Have shuffle board!
 Quite small.
 Nick was here once in the last few years and ran into one of his highschool teachers.
 * Mickey's Tavern - Has food and drinks.
 Interior is like a house.
 Few blocks off Atwood.